padok-team/dojo-terraform-aws-security/README.md

 We want only one webserver in each environment:

-1. Modify the dev.tfvars to change the `environment` variable from `prd` to `dev`.
+1. The dev.tfvars has already been created with development values (vpc,subnet) .
 It will create resource with `dev` in their name for development environment.
 2. Modify `main.tf` to have only one resource to describe both environments (instead of the two existing resources `staging_webserver` and `production_webserver`).

 <details>